You would be forgiven for thinking an Advisory Board and a board of directors were…

 2 – Project Advisory Board

 A Project Advisory Board is formed for a specific purpose and period of time.
-The timeframes generally range between 3 and 18 months and it’s sole focus is on a specific project or outcome.
+The timeframes generally range between three and eighteen months and the sole focus is on a specific project or outcome.
 Market expansion, succession planning, restructures and many other situations may call for this shorter-term, highly focused arrangement.

-A Corporatized Advisory Board is found in organisations that have a well articulated formal governance structure such as a Board of Directors.
-Corporatized Advisory Boards provide a distinct, yet complementary, support structure for the Executives and Directors.
-Corporatized Advisory Boards will often have a focused scope and clearly defined protocols to outline the Advisory Board operation as distinct from the Board of Directors.
+A Corporatised Advisory Board is found in organisations that have a well-articulated formal governance structure such as a Board of Directors.
+Corporatised Advisory Boards provide a distinct, yet complementary, support structure for the Executives and Directors.
+Corporatised Advisory Boards will often have a focused scope and clearly defined protocols to outline the Advisory Board operation as distinct from the Board of Directors.
 This board is often used in multinational operations, stakeholder engagement and major initiatives.

 Selecting the applicable board is crucial to the success of business goals and should be one of the first steps in establishing an Advisory Board.